 Our U.S. and Canadian business operations, which account for more than 90 percent of our revenue, follow this policy except where local regulations or policies are more stringent and therefore the latter applies.
 Our operations in Mexico and Latin America operate under a similar pledge.

-We believe that everyone shares responsibility to ensure the health and well-being of our nation’s children.
+We believe that everyone shares responsibility to ensure the health and well-being of children.
 We will continue to do our part by responsibly marketing and advertising our products and giving consumers the choices and information they need to choose the beverages that are right for themselves and their families.

 Corporate social responsibility (CSR) is more than just “doing the right thing.
 When a company commits to sustainability, it’s making a promise to do good things that net a positive change for everyone it touches.
 See how Dr Pepper Snapple Group is doing good things with flavor.